ioxiocom/arangodantic/README.md

 You might find [migrate-anything](https://github.com/cocreators-ee/migrate-anything) useful for creating and managing collections and indexes.

+## More examples
+- The [graph example](examples/graph_example.py) shows how arangodantic can be used with graphs.
+Please note that graph related functionality is at the moment really limited and will likely be extended later and might even be restructured, so use with caution.

 ## License

 This code is released under the BSD 3-Clause license.
 Details in the